Why to travel to Tibiao

 This place is a proof that as a traveller you don’t need a luxury destination with hundreds of tour operators with overpriced packages to relish the attractions in the area.
-We are not big fans of organized tours or packages at all, so we were very glad that our time in Tibiao was well-planned, but not strictly controlled.
+If you are not a big fan of organized tours or packages at all, you’ll be very glad that your time in Tibiao will be well-planned, but not strictly controlled.

-Flord, a very helpful young man and the owner of Fish Spa in Tibiao, suggested some activities and places that would match our interests and tickle our curiosity.
-We did things we never thought to try and we are grateful we said ‘yes’ even to some crazy things:
+If you want to experience local Filipino life and get to know lesser-known places, contact Flord, a very helpful young man and the owner of Fish Spa in Tibiao, who will gladly suggest some activities and places that would match your interests and tickle your curiosity.

 Hold on, this is not a kind of spa where small fish tickle your feet.
 The idea is the same, but the species of fish is much bigger and it’s more fun to resist and to let them do their job!